-Engineering leaders discover budget problems the same way they discover production incidents — too late to prevent the damage.
-The quarterly business review arrives, finance flags a 15% overspend in cloud infrastructure, and the engineering VP spends three days reconstructing which teams, projects, and decisions drove the variance.
-By the time the root cause is identified, the overrun is already baked into the fiscal quarter.
+Engineering leaders find out about budget overruns the same way they find out about production incidents.
+Too late.
+The QBR deck arrives, finance calls out a 15% miss on cloud, and the VP burns three days reverse-engineering which teams, projects, and decisions caused it.
+By the time the root cause has a name, the overrun is already inside the closed quarter.

-Headcount is the largest line item and the most structurally predictable — until it is not.
-Budget drift in headcount comes from timing mismatches: a hire budgeted for March starts in January (two months of unplanned salary), or a backfill for an attrition event was not budgeted at all.
-The agent tracks actual start dates against budgeted start dates and flags early arrivals, delayed hires, and unbudgeted backfills.
+Headcount is the largest line and the most structurally predictable — until a single timing assumption shifts.
+A March hire who starts in January is two months of unbudgeted salary.
+An attrition backfill nobody planned for shows up as net-new spend.
+The agent compares actual start dates against budgeted start dates and flags early arrivals, slipped hires, and unbudgeted backfills.

-Cloud infrastructure drifts gradually and then suddenly.
-A development team spins up a GPU cluster for a proof-of-concept that runs for three weeks longer than planned.
-A production traffic spike triggers auto-scaling that nobody adjusts back down.
-The agent pulls daily cloud billing data and compares week-over-week spend per account, per service, per team tag.
-Global cloud services spending is projected to reach approximately $877 billion in 2026[1] — at those scales, even small percentage drifts represent substantial absolute dollars.
+Cloud infrastructure drifts gradually, then suddenly.
+A team spins up a GPU cluster for a POC.
+The POC ends.
+The cluster does not.
+A traffic spike triggers auto-scaling that nobody scales back.
+The agent pulls daily billing data and tracks week-over-week spend per account, per service, per team tag.
+Global cloud services spending is projected at roughly $877 billion in 2026[1] — at that surface area, a small percentage drift is a substantial absolute number on the variance line.

-Tooling subscriptions are the death-by-a-thousand-cuts category.
-Individual subscriptions are small, but engineering organizations typically run somewhere between 40 and 80 SaaS tools, depending on team size and stage.
-Seat count creep, annual renewals at higher rates, and tools purchased by individual teams without central approval accumulate into meaningful drift.
-The agent monitors subscription billing and flags renewals approaching, seat count growth, and tools with declining usage that should be consolidated or cancelled.
+Tooling is the death-by-a-thousand-cuts category.
+Individual subscriptions are small.
+Engineering organizations typically run 40 to 80 SaaS tools depending on size and stage.
+Seat creep, renewal bumps, and tools purchased by individual teams without central approval accumulate into real money.
+The agent watches subscription billing and surfaces three things: renewals approaching, seat growth outpacing headcount growth, and tools with declining usage that should be consolidated or killed.

-This requires tagging discipline.
+Attribution requires tagging discipline.
 Cloud resources need team and project tags.
 Contractor invoices need project allocation codes.
-Headcount needs cost center mapping.
-The agent cannot attribute what it cannot tag — so the first implementation step is auditing your tagging coverage and establishing enforcement rules for new resources.
+Headcount needs cost-center mapping.
+The agent cannot attribute what nobody tagged.
+The first implementation step is auditing tagging coverage and putting an enforcement rule in place that blocks untagged resource creation.
+Drift is the default state of any system without an owner — including the tagging system itself.

 | Category | Warning (Yellow) | Alert (Red) | Attribution Depth |